-For the purpose of the Company's capital management, capital includes issued equity capital, securities premium and all other equity reserves attributable to the equity holders of the Company.
-The primary objective of the Company's capital management is to safeguard continuity, maintain a strong credit rating and healthy capital ratios in order to support its business and provide adequate return to shareholders through continuing growth.
+For the purpose to the company's capital management, capital includes issued equity capital, securities premium and all other equity reserves attributable to the equity holders of the company.
+The primary objective of the company's capital management is to safeguard continuity, maintain a strong credit rating as healthy capital rations in order to support its business and provide adequate return to shareholders through continuing growth.

-The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
-The funding requirement is met through a mixture of equity, internal accruals and support from Holding company.
+The Company manages its capital structure and makes adjustments in light of changes in economic conditions and requirements of the financial covenants.
+The funding requirement is met through a mixture of equity and internal accruals.